 Men who wear their shirts tucked in while in the workplace, should wear a belt.
 Period.
 Not wearing a belt makes you look incomplete.
 Black is the universal color for men's belts; however, a well-dressed man should own - in addition to black - a brown, navy blue, and grey belt which matches their pants.

+TIES: There has been so much written about the tie as an accessory and I must say, it's very subjective.
+I will attempt to reduce the confusion through simplification: think of a tie as a means of tying your ensemble together.
+The shirt, the jacket, the pants - everything you have on.
+The tie should add style; not detract from it.
+The tie should increase power; not diminish it.
 SHOES: Amazingly, shoes are the one fashion item that most men and women tend to get right (considering the copious options).
 Women are inclined to variety and volume, and men instinctively gravitate towards higher-end shoes when it's time to dress-up.
 That's a good choice.
 I'm partial to my shoes matching my pants, but for most men, black and/or brown dress shoes which are well-kept and polished, are essential.
 Shoe selection should also be seasonal.

 Women who wear high heels with the toes exposed should ALWAYS have the requisite pedicure and nail polish embellishment!
 Lack thereof is a serious offense that shows lack of attention to detail.
 Ditto for men wearing dress sandals.
 Either your toes complement the quality of the shoes you wear, or they detract from it.